Anastasia Pavlyuchenkova: 2012: Inconsistencies

-2013: Two WTA titles in singles, first Premier Mandatory title in doubles
+2013: Two singles titles, Premier Mandatory doubles title

 Pavlyuchenkova kicked off her 2013 season brilliantly by advancing to the final of the Brisbane International where she went down to third seed Serena Williams.
 Along the way, she had defeated the likes of sixth seed Petra Kvitová and fourth seed Angelique Kerber, in the second round and quarterfinals respectively.
 However, at the Australian Open, she fell at the first hurdle to Lesia Tsurenko.
 She was then defeated in her opening matches at Paris and Dubai by Yanina Wickmayer and Ana Ivanovic, respectively.

 At the Malaysian Open, Pavlyuchenkova was the only seed to reach the last four but there, she was upset by wildcard Bethanie Mattek-Sands.
 This was then followed by winless appearances in Indian Wells and Miami.
 At the Monterrey Open, she saw off Nina Bratchikova, Tereza Mrdeža to reach the quarterfinals.
 She then went on to beat Lauren Davis and Monica Niculescu to reach the final where she stunned top seed Kerber in three sets for her third title in Monterrey, also her fourth career title overall and her first since defending her title here in 2011.
 She climbed back into the top 20 rankings after Monterrey.
 In the Fed Cup semifinals against Slovakia, she lost her singles match to Dominika Cibulková but Russia nevertheless advanced to the final by winning the decisive doubles rubber.

 After a second-round loss to Kerber in Stuttgart, Pavlyuchenkova captured her sixth career title and her first on clay at the Portugal Open.
-Along the way, she beat qualifiers Shahar Peer and Estrella Cabeza Candela to reach the quarterfinals where she defeated Elena Vesnina.
+Along the way, she beat qualifiers Shahar Pe'er and Estrella Cabeza Candela to reach the quarterfinals where she defeated Elena Vesnina.
 She then overcame Swiss Romina Oprandi to reach the final where she beat fourth seed Carla Suárez Navarro in straight sets.
 The result was followed up with first-round exits in Madrid and Rome.
 However, she won her first Premier doubles title in Madrid with Lucie Šafářová.